justinknguyen/BeatBind/README.md

 Quit the app by pressing on "Quit" within the system tray icon menu, or end the process in Task Manager.

+### How Do I Disable Certain Hotkeys?
+1. Uncheck all of the modifier checkboxes
+2. In the `Key` dropdown, select the empty option at the top.
 ### Where Is My Information Saved?
 1. Press `Win+R` to bring up the "Run" menu, or type in "Run" within your Windows search bar.
 1. Enter the following in the "Open" input field: